Maradona calls for meeting with Argentina players

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Bronnitsy: Diego Maradona has requested a meeting with Argentina´s players in an attempt to inspire the struggling squad ahead of their crucial final World Cup group game against Nigeria.
+MOSCOW: Diego Maradona has requested a meeting with Argentina’s players in an attempt to inspire the struggling squad ahead of their crucial final World Cup group game against Nigeria.

 “I would love to hold a meeting with them, with (Nery) Pumpido, with (Sergio) Goycochea, with (Claudio) Caniggia, with (Pedro) Troglio, even with (Daniel) Passarella if he wants to come, and with (Jorge) Valdano,” Maradona told Venezuelan TV channel Telesur.

-"I think there is a total lack of authority on Tapia´s part."

-Javier Mascherano, one of the squad´s senior players, denied on Sunday that there was a rift between Sampaoli and the players.

-Bronnitsy: Diego Maradona has requested a meeting with Argentina´s players in an attempt to inspire the struggling squad ahead of their crucial final World Cup group game against Nigeria.
+MOSCOW: Diego Maradona has requested a meeting with Argentina’s players in an attempt to inspire the struggling squad ahead of their crucial final World Cup group game against Nigeria.

 “I would love to hold a meeting with them, with (Nery) Pumpido, with (Sergio) Goycochea, with (Claudio) Caniggia, with (Pedro) Troglio, even with (Daniel) Passarella if he wants to come, and with (Jorge) Valdano,” Maradona told Venezuelan TV channel Telesur.